incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 ### Clean coding practices

-It is not possible to evaluate everything during an interview, but below mentioned are a few key indicators that give us an insight into how you work:
+It is not possible to evaluate everything during an interview, but here are a few key indicators that give us an insight into how you work.

 #### Code format